-“Marriage happen when two people,” he whispered, “a man and a woman come to live together to make babies,” he paused to think.
-“But after a while,” he continued,”they begin to yell at each other, fight, punch and kick things,” he paused to look at his sister’s gloomy face.
-“The good part is, in the end they become friends and happy.”
+“Marriage happens when two grown-ups,” he whispered, “a boy and a girl come to live together to make babies,” he paused to think.
+“But after a while,” he continued, “they begin to yell at each other, fight, punch and kick things,” he paused to look at his sister’s gloomy face.
+“The good part is, in the end, they become friends and happy.”

 He finished with his index finger over his closed lips and had to stalk his sister to be sure.